114th Congress

 Washington, D.C. – U.S. Rep. Mike Thompson (CA-5) today announced a $1,975,339 Emergency Relief (ER) grant for the repair or reconstruction of federal-aid highways and roads on federal lands that have suffered serious damage as a result of the Valley Fire.
 The funds come from the U.S. Department of Transportation's (DOT) Federal Highway Administration (FHWA).

 WASHINGTON, D.C. – U.S. Rep. Mike Thompson (CA-5), Chair of the House Gun Violence Prevention Task Force, today filed a discharge petition to bring H.R.
 1076, the Denying Firearms and Explosives to Dangerous Terrorists Act of 2015, to the floor for a vote.
 For a discharge petition to be successful, a majority of the House must sign it.
+If a majority signs the petition, then the House must hold an up-or-down vote to bring the bill to the floor for consideration.
+The legislation, authored by Rep.

 Doctors’ groups joined Democrats on Wednesday in calling on the US Congress to lift the ban on the use of federal funds for gun violence research.